xiecong/minimal-mistakes/_posts/2016-10-31-halloween.md

 ![](http://www3.cs.stonybrook.edu/~coxie/holloween/2-2.jpg)

 ### Step 3: color your costume
-If you cannot cover the color of the box using your paint, cover it with glue and white paper first.
+If you cannot cover the color of the box using your paint, cover it with white paper first.

 ![](http://www3.cs.stonybrook.edu/~coxie/holloween/3-1.jpg)
 ![](http://www3.cs.stonybrook.edu/~coxie/holloween/3-3.JPG)